 View from the top of Notre Dame Cathedral

 Location of your accommodation is always key when it comes to travel.
 Luca is great at finding us places to stay that’s in walking distance of everything.
 We went for Airbnb whilst in Paris and this place was stunning!
 Completely exceeded my expectations.
-We had to walk up a few stairs to get to it (top floor), but it was worth it.
+We had to walk up multiple flights of stairs to get to it (penthouse), but it was completely worth it.
 Once inside, it was the perfect Paris apartment.
-Click here to read more.